-The curtain will soon fall on what can only be described as one of the strangest seasons in the history of the Premier League.
+The curtain has fallen on what can only be described as one of the strangest seasons in the history of the Premier League.

 While many focus on the major trophies, as well as promotions and relegations, the PFA Player of the Year award shouldn't be forgotten.
 Like with many results this season 'who will win?' is becoming increasingly unpredictable.

-Planet Sport highlights this year's star performers who may be crowned the Player of the Year in April.
+Planet Sport highlights this year's star performers who may be crowned the Player of the Year on Sunday June 6th.

-It's no surprise that Manchester United's Bruno Fernandes sits at the top of the bookies' list for the Premier League Player of the Year.
+It's no surprise that Manchester United's Bruno Fernandes is a member of the bookies' list for the Premier League Player of the Year.

-The Portuguese playmaker is in third place on the assists chart with 10, as well as scoring an outstanding 15 goals.
-Fernandes's contribution has pushed Man United into a potential Champions League spot.
+The Portuguese playmaker is in second place on the assists chart with 12, as well as scoring an outstanding 18 goals.
+Fernandes's contribution has pushed Man United into a secure Champions League spot.

 Manchester City are leading the way at the top of the Premier League table, with perhaps the unlikely figure of Ilkay Gundogan their man in form.

-Gundogan has been City's player of the season.
-Scoring 11 times and assisting once, the midfielder has played a key role in City's domination this season.
+Gundogan has certainly been one of City's players of the season.
+Scoring 13 times and assisting twice, the midfielder has played a key role in City's title winning season.